 If you’re time-poor, tired, or prefer a less-is-more approach to home treatments, masking is your go-to.
-Masking is a great way to infuse the skin with vital nutrients, with very little effort.
-I often like to apply a cream mask before soaking in the bath, or while I’m catching up on emails before a zoom meeting.
-Take a moment to focus on what your skin needs, then from there you can mix and match formulas, or make your own with pantry staples like manuka honey or yoghurt.
+Masking is a great way to infuse the skin with vital nutrients with very little effort.
+I often like to apply a cream mask before soaking in the bath, or while I’m catching up on emails before a video meeting.
+Take a moment to focus on what your skin needs, then from there you can mix and match formulas, or make your own with pantry staples like Manuka honey or yoghurt.
 Try for once weekly, and anything extra is an added bonus.

 Clay (or mud)

 Clay draws out toxins from the skin, making clay-based masks incredibly effective at removing impurities and unclogging pores.
 This makes them particularly useful for congested or acne-prone skin, either as a full face mask, blended with gel-based formulas or as a spot treatment.
 Two common kinds of clay you’ll find in face masks are bentonite and kaolin.

 A face mask classic, cream-based formulas are often housed in a tube or jar and applied with a mask brush or massaged into the skin.
 They are deeply hydrating, often rich in essential fatty acids, ceramides and a host of other emollient ingredients.
 Depending on your formula, you can often tissue off the excess and let these actives continue to work overnight.